Jeneric-Java/RendezVenue-API/README.md

 ### GET Requests
 A GET made to the `/api/events` endpoint will retrieve a list of all events in the nearest supported city to the given location.
-Locations are given as geo-hashes which are encrypted with AES Symmetric Encryption.
+The `location` request parameter is passed as a GeoHash which is, by default, AES-256 encrypted.
 This means that the front and backend need to be initialized with the same information for requests to be accepted.
 This is to ensure the security of user location information.

 Example usage: `/api/events?geoHashEnc=<ENCRYPTED HASH>`.
 This will return a list of event objects and a 200 status if successful, or a 404 if no events can be found for the search term.